-skills, capabilities, and resources for climate-related scenario analysis: citizenM is actively developing the necessary skills and resources for climate-related effective scenario analysis.
-We invest in both internal and external expertise to enhance our capabilities.
-Implementation of lowcarbon, net-zero building changes is a resource-intensive process, but through continuous improvement, internal upskilling and partner selection.
+skills, capabilities, and resources for climate-related scenario analysis: citizenM is actively developing the skills and resources for necessary effective climate-related scenario analysis.
+We invest in both internal and external expertise to enhance our Implementation of lowcarbon, net-zero building changes is a resource-intensive process, but through internal continuous improvement, upskilling and partner selection.